TheoBendixson/Handmade-Hero-MacOS-Platform-Layer-Non-Video/Day7/docs/HHOSXDay7.md

 Build and run the handmade game platform layer.
 You should hear a retro-style sound to take you back to the days of the NES.

-##What's Next?
+## What's Next?
 We're a little further along than where Casey left off on Day 7.
 He wasn't playing a square wave by then, but it looks like audio setup was significantly more challenging on Windows compared to the Mac.

 We didn't have to do all this nonsense setting up a fake buffer just to get a handle to the sound card like he did.
 We dealt with a more straightforward api, and as a result, we got a little more done.

-We also didn't properly setup a ciruclar buffer.
+We also didn't properly setup a circular buffer.
 We just wrote data straight to the system output, so that's what I plan to tackle in the next session.
 I like that approach since you're probably feeling kinda happy to at least be hearing something before we dive into the more technical aspects of using a circular buffer for sound on the Mac.

 In any case, I will see you next time.
 Be sure to give a big thanks to Jeff Buck and Matt Gallagher for inspiring this article.